nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    2. Ensure that current Trackermon data is different from data we plan to import.
    3. Import chosen data.
        1. Test case: Select valid data to import.
-          Expected: Trackermon's data reflects imported data.
+          <br>Expected: Trackermon's data reflects imported data.
        2. Test case: Select invalid data to import.
 An example would be any non JSON file.
-           Expected: Trackermon displays an error messsage stating that the imported file has to be of type JSON.
+          <br>Expected: Trackermon displays an error messsage stating that the imported file has to be of type JSON.
        3. Test case: Click on cancel in the file explorer GUI.
-          Expected: File explorer GUI closes, Trackermon displays an error message stating that the file import has failed.
+          <br>Expected: File explorer GUI closes, Trackermon displays an error message stating that the file import has failed.
 2. Dealing with corrupted data
    1. Prerequisite: Data must be corrupted.
    2. Manually edit `data/trackermon.json` to break JSON formatting.
 An example would be removing the opening curly braces.
    3. Test case: `data/trackermon.json` was corrupted.
-      Expeccted: Trackermon displays an error message stating that the imported file may be corrupted.
+      <br>Expected: Trackermon displays an error message stating that the imported file may be corrupted.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)